-O3 World is proud to announce that Experience Designer, Alan Cho; Senior Engineer, Brian Crumley; Lead Engineer, Jessica Gidding; and Experience Designer, Emily Schilling just passed the IAAP – Certified Professional in Accessibility Core Competency (CPACC) examination!
+O3 World is proud to announce that Experience Designer, Alan Cho; Senior Engineer, Brian Crumley; and Lead Engineer, Jessica Gidding just passed the IAAP – Certified Professional in Accessibility Core Competency (CPACC) examination!
 Their hard work, study and perseverance helped them achieve a significant goal – recognition of their skills and knowledge as accessibility professionals.

 This foundational certification represents a broad, cross-disciplinary conceptual knowledge about 1) disabilities, 2) accessibility and universal design and 3) accessibility-related standards, laws and management strategies.

 The Driving Force

 Prior to taking the exam this team served as O3 World’s de-facto subject matter experts on all things related to digital accessibility.
 They each had the hands on know-how, the theoretical knowledge and now they have the certification to reinforce their prowess.
 These individuals are dedicated to helping shape how people think about accessibility.

 Their end goal is to educate, empower and advance the implementation of accessibility in practice.
 They’ve made it a priority to get certified because they are passionate about helping our clients create equitable experiences for all users.

 On a weekly basis the O3 a11y group met up to review study guides and quiz each other.

 “There’s a lot to know about designing accessible platforms and the amount of work our team put into grasping not only things for the web, but also how to help people with disabilities and how to make people with disabilities lives easier through our work really shows how devoted we all are to building accessible experiences.”